 Desiccated thyroid is the dried and powdered thyroid gland.
 During the process of preparing this glandular, the fat and connective tissue are removed.
 Desiccated thyroid is often from hogs, but may also from cows and sheep.
 Desiccated natural thyroid is available as a prescription drug for the management of low thyroid.
 The pharmaceutical preparation is standardized and contains both thyroxine and triiodothyronine.
 There are countless over the counter thyroid extracts marketed as dietary supplements but they probably do not have any significant hormones in them.

 Thymus extracts could have substances that influence the immune system, but it is very difficult to know what kind of short term and long term effect these glandulars have on the immune system.
 There are countless immune substances in the body and it is extremely difficult to predict all the potential interactions when ingesting a thymus glandular.
 Furthermore, there could be wide variations in response between different people.

-Adrenal extracts may contain some cortisol.
-Cortisol does have anti-inflammatory and anti-allergic activities, but the amount of cortisol in the supplements is likely to be too low to have meaningful physiological activity.
+Adrenal extracts may contain some cortisol which does have anti-inflammatory and anti-allergic activities.
+But the amount of cortisol in the supplements is likely to be too low to have meaningful physiological activity.

 Testis and Ovary Glandulars

 Testis and ovary extracts may contain testosterone and estrogen, respectively, but again, the amount of these hormones in the glandular supplements are unlikely to be significant.

 Q. While looking for tryptophan information I came across your web site.
 My question is about the adrenal glands - is it possible to really rebuild them ?
 Do glandulars really work.
 What aryurvedic herbs would really nourish and support them.
 Is there a formula (haven't seen any.)